How to Choose a Specialization for Your PhD in Counselor Education and Supervision

 Get tips on how to select the specialization that best fits your personal interests and career goals.

-When you earn your PhD in Counselor Education and Supervision, you position yourself to assume leadership roles in the field and promote change in the communities and organizations you serve.
-Walden’s high-quality PhD in Counselor Education and Supervision program offers a number of specializations so you can tailor your degree program to your goals.
-Walden offers a General Program, as well as the following specializations:
+When you earn a PhD in Counselor Education and Supervision, you position yourself to assume leadership roles in the field and promote change in the communities and organizations you serve.
+Walden University’s high-quality PhD in Counselor Education and Supervision program offers a number of specializations so you can tailor your degree program to your goals.
+You can choose from a General Program, as well as the following specializations:

 - Trauma and Crisis